minanagehsalalma/FBDB/README.md

 * open the terminal in the project folder
 * type `npm i`

-# steps to run it
+# Steps to run it

 - install [Git Bash](https://git-scm.com/downloads)
 - copy target files into a new folder